oduwsdl/sumgram/README.md

 --shift=0                                 Factor to shift top ngram calculation --token-pattern                           Regex string that specifies tokens for document tokenization.
 Default = '\b[a-zA-Z\'\’-]+[a-zA-Z]+\b|\d+[.,]?\d*'
---title                                   Text label to be used as a heading when printing top sumgrams
+--title                                   Text label to be used as a heading when printing top sumgrams --thread-count=5                          Maximum number of threads to use for parallel operations like segmenting sentences --update-rate=50                          Print 1 message per update-rate for long-running tasks
 ```

 ### Algorithms for detecting and gluing split Multi-Word Proper Noun (MWPN) ngrams